Kentucky Derby: How to watch, the favorites and what to expect in the 151st running of the race - WTOP News

 Keep an eye on

 Six-time Derby winner Bob Baffert is back after serving a three-year suspension by Churchill Downs.
-He has 12-1 shot Rodriguez, who won the Wood Memorial with a front-running style, and is ridden by two-time Derby winner Mike Smith.
-Baffert’s other horse is 20-1 long shot Citizen Bull, last year’s 2-year-old champion.
+He scratched Rodriguez, who won the Wood Memorial with a front-running style, on Thursday.
+That leaves Baffert with 20-1 long shot Citizen Bull, last year’s 2-year-old champion.
 He drew the dreaded No. 1 post with Martin Garcia aboard.
 No horse has won from the inside post since 1986.

 Hall of Famer trainer D. Wayne Lukas saddles his 51st Derby starter — second-most ever — with 30-1 shot American Promise.
 He has four Derby victories and at 89, he would be the oldest trainer to win.
 The colt drew the No. 5 post, which has had the most Derby winners with 10.